smuktevi/recipeat/README.md

 ```
 These reports can be found in the `miscellaneous/htmlcov` directory.

-**Web Demo**

-A demo of the usage of the application in video format can be downloaded from the [examples folder](https://github.com/smuktevi/recipeat/tree/main/examples).
-This folder also contains a quick 9 minute video recording of our Final Presentation for a better understanding of our project outline, uses cases, software architecture, design, challenges faced, future work, etc.

-**Documentation**
+## Documentation
+**<ins>Documents</ins>**

 For more information on the Software Engineering and Design behind our project please refer to these links:
 * [Component Specification](https://github.com/smuktevi/recipeat/blob/main/docs/Component%20Specification.pdf)
 * [Functional Specification](https://github.com/smuktevi/recipeat/blob/main/docs/Component%20Specification.pdf)
 * [Technology Review on Spoonacular](https://github.com/smuktevi/recipeat/blob/main/docs/Technology%20Review.pdf)

+**<ins>Web Demo</ins>**

+A demo of the usage of the application in video format can be downloaded from the [examples folder](https://github.com/smuktevi/recipeat/tree/main/examples).
+This folder also contains a quick 9 minute video recording of our Final Presentation for a better understanding of our project outline, uses cases, software architecture, design, challenges faced, future work, etc.

 ## Directory Structure